dreamportdev/Osdev-Notes/Build_Process/BootProtocols.md

 Stivale 2 is a much newer protocol, designed for people making hobby operating systems.
 It sets up a number of things to make a new kernel developer's life easy.
 While multiboot 2 is about providing just enough to get the kernel going, keeping things simple for the bootloader, stivale2 creates more work for the bootloader (like initializing other cores, launching kernels in long mode with a pre-defined page map), which leads to the kernel ending up in a more comfortable development environment.
 The downsides of this approach are that the bootloader may need to be more complex to handle the extra features, and certain restrictions are placed on the kernel.
 Like the alignment of sections, since the bootloader needs to set up paging for the kernel.

-It's spec it available [here](https://github.com/stivale/stivale/blob/master/STIVALE2.md), and there is a header available [here](https://github.com/stivale/stivale/blob/master/stivale2.h).
-You'll also need a copy of the limine bootloader to use it, available [here](https://github.com/limine-bootloader/limine).
-For an example on how to get started, see the official barebones [here](https://github.com/stivale/stivale2-barebones/), and check out the limine discord.
+To use stivale2, you'll need a copy of the limine bootloader.
+A link to it and the stivale2 specification are available at the start of this chapter.
+There is also a C header file containing all the structs and magic numbers used by the protocol.
+A link to a barebones example is also provided.

 It operates in a similar way to multiboot 2, by using a linked list of tags, although this time in both directions (kernel -> bootloader and bootloader -> kernel).
 Tags from the kernel to the bootloader are called `header_tag`s, and ones returned from the bootloader are called `struct_tag`s.
 Stivale 2 has a number of major differences to multiboot 2 though: